 Pairing Community Wisdom with Access to Institutions: The Importance of the LGBTQ Community Liaisons

 MDH is dedicated to serving all Minnesotans, and that means addressing health equity.
 The LGBTQ community faces unique challenges as it intersects with several communities that experience similar inequities.
-“The LGBTQ community is also African American, American Indian, refugees and immigrants, and more,” said Mattie Jensen, LGBTQ Community Liaison at MDH.
+“The LGBTQ community is also African American, American Indian, refugees and immigrants, and more,” said Mattie Laidlaw, LGBTQ Community Liaison at MDH.

-Jensen and Shor Salkas make up the LGBTQ community liaison team at MDH.
+Laidlaw and Shor Salkas make up the LGBTQ community liaison team at MDH.
 Their role is to connect with LGBTQ community members to ensure that they have access to education and information about COVID-19 prevention, testing and care, and to provide an open line of communication for them to share concerns and requests with MDH.
 Our liaisons have been flexible and responsive to community needs during the changing pandemic.
 They collaborate with local organizations, speak at events and conferences, answer community members’ questions, and advocate internally at MDH for the needs of the LGBTQ community.

-For Jensen and Salkas, this work is personal; their friend and family networks have been key to getting this work done.
+For Laidlaw and Salkas, this work is personal; their friend and family networks have been key to getting this work done.
 As leaders in their communities, the line between work and personal lives has blurred, but the common thread has been a fervent desire to keep their communities safe during this time.
 “I feel like I'm texting people all the time or on Facebook,” Salkas explained.
 “I am always communicating with people about COVID-19 in the community.”
 Because of their passionate work, the LGBTQ community has had access to an additional trusted source of information to stay safe during the pandemic.

 While the LGBTQ community faces many of the same obstacles that others experiencing health inequities do, some concerns are especially challenging.
 “While social isolation is happening to all people who are practicing Stay Safe precautions, for LGBTQ people this is particularly difficult because they might have chosen families that they may not live with.
-If you live in a home with people who are not supportive of your identities or where you do not feel connected, this isolation is deeply felt,” said Jensen.
+If you live in a home with people who are not supportive of your identities or where you do not feel connected, this isolation is deeply felt,” said Laidlaw.
 In addition, LGBTQ elders are experiencing barriers to health and wellbeing because they may not have supportive extended families or feel safe in elder care environments.

 Connecting and sharing

 One of the ways that the LGBTQ community liaison team opened conversations and brought resources to community was through biweekly open calls in partnership with the City of Minneapolis this past spring and summer.
 The calls enabled state and city leaders to share vital information with the LGBTQ community while also bringing in trusted leaders on different topics to share with the community members.
 Salkas said, “We needed a place to see each other and talk about these things because they were changing so fast.
 There was a need for connection more broadly, so we started bringing people together for information and updates.”
 A key aspect was open dialogue and creating a place with two-way resource sharing and problem-solving, in real time.
 The LGBTQ community was eager to participate.
-Jensen recalled, “Everybody we reached out to [for panel discussions] said yes.
+Laidlaw recalled, “Everybody we reached out to [for panel discussions] said yes.
 Everyone was really eager to show up for each other.
 Everyone wanted to make time for it.
 That was really beautiful.”